Bogusław Wolniewicz: Publicist career

 In 1955, Wolniewicz applied for the membership into the ruling communist Polish United Workers' Party, where he was accepted in 1956.
 He held the position of the 1st secretary of the PUWP's Higher Education Committee at the Pedagogical University in Gdańsk.
 Wolniewicz remained a member of the party (despite his aversion to Gierek's government) up to 1981.
 Until 1998, he would give lectures at the Department of Philosophy and Sociology at the University of Warsaw.

 In 1990s, he started collaborating with the Radio Maryja, where often featured as a guest.
 His controversial views were often regarded as anti-Semitic and Islamophobic.

 He stated on TV that gays should not go public and that the Jewish holiday of Sukkot should not be celebrated in public in Poland.
-In 2008, Wolniewicz addressed a packed crowd at the Basilica of the Sacred Heart of Jesus in Krakow and shouted "The Jews are attacking us!
+In 2008, Wolniewicz addressed a packed crowd at the Basilica of the Sacred Heart of Jesus in Kraków and shouted "The Jews are attacking us!
 We need to defend ourselves", in an event protesting against the Fear: Anti-Semitism in Poland after Auschwitz book and alongside Jerzy Robert Nowak.
 The Council of Media Ethics stated that his on-air comments in January 2009 contained anti-semitic views and violated "the basic ethical norms and Polish law".
 Wolniewicz considered Islam as a harbinger of Asian expansion, and claimed that migration and terror were "weapons" in the hands of Islamists.
 He called for the sinking of boats with immigrants.

 Wolniewicz considered feminism to be against human nature, supported euthanasia, and considered the abolition of capital punishment to be a sign of moral decline in Europe.
 He spoke against Smolensk air disaster conspiracy theories.
 Wolniewicz was opposed to genetic engineering and in particular to embryo cloning which he saw as "Mengelism".
 He objected to organ transplantation viewing it as a form of Cannibalism.

 In 2004 he criticized the conditions of accepting Poland into European Union.
 During the 2005 parliamentary election he unsuccessfully stood as a candidate to Sejm under Janusz Korwin-Mikke Platform in an electoral district outside of Warsaw.

 Later into 2007 he got involved in an event initiated by Jerzy Robert Nowak, a professor at the University of Social and Medial Culture against the book Fear: Anti-Semitism in Poland after Auschwitz by Jan Tomasz Gross that describes the Polish-Jewish relations during World War Two.
 Wolniewicz participated in several meetings where he heavily criticized Gross’s book.

 In 2009 he entered The Committee for Defense of the Good Name of Poland and Poles initiated by Jerzy Robert Nowak.
 From 2014 he prepared lectures on subjects such as Islam, ethics and philosophy for the Rational Voice channel on YouTube.